massimo1993/terraform-azure-storage-account/README.md

 - `queue`: example creating a storage account with a queue.
 - `table`: example creating a storage account with a table and uploading data from exported json into the table.
+- `subnet-whitelist`: example creating a storage account with subnet whitelist.

 # License